PCOS: The no nonsense guide to diagnosis, type, and healing protocols

 The amazing news is that because PCOS at its core is a hormone imbalance, using natural methods to bring the body back into balance has proved so successful in women conceiving naturally, relieving symptoms, and even reversing it!

 SO.
 Let’s first dig into testing and Types so we can understand how to get a proper diagnosis in order to create the best healing plan for you.

-*AMH (Anti-Mullerian Hormone)–> not tested by most doctors but recent studies are showing this hormone is elevated in women with PCOS and has far-reaching implications in the hormonal environment created for offspring, so I recommend getting it tested!
+TESTING:Most doctors will complete blood work AND THEN if need be, an ultrasound to detect cysts.
+If you suspect you have PCOS, I highly suggest getting the following hormone panel done through your doctorFree TestosteroneEstrogenProgesteroneSex hormone binding globulinLHFSHDHEA-S*AMH (Anti-Mullerian Hormone)--> not tested by most doctors but recent studies are showing this hormone is elevated in women with PCOS and has far-reaching implications in the hormonal environment created for offspring, so I recommend getting it tested!